 Now on the other side, people who are suffering from alcohol and other chemical additions may find that marijuana use gives them some form of relief while suffering the withdrawals from those drugs.
 Marijuana use is not physically addictive and there has never been a direct case of overdose.

 Marijuana has been proven to protect against chemotherapy-induced nausea and vomiting, and extracts relieve pain in advanced cancer patients.
 It has been shown to relieve neuropathic pain in patients with HIV and relieve muscle stiffness in patients with MS. Low doses of marijuana has proven to provide relief from tics from Tourette syndrome.
 It has also proven to help alleviate symptoms of other health issues including Lou Gehrig’s Disease/ALS, bipolar disorder, glaucoma, Huntington’s disease, Colitis/Crohn’s disease, nausea, pain, Parkinson’s disease, Post Traumatic Stress Disorder, Psychosis/Schizophrenia, and Rheumatoid Arthritis.

-The only way to replenish our melatonin levels is to take a break from marijuana for a couple weeks, eat healthy, and exercise, so that our body’s can produce more melatonin on it’s own, or we can take melatonin supplements.
+The only way to replenish our melatonin levels is to take a break from marijuana for a couple weeks, eat healthily, and exercise so that our bodies can produce more melatonin on its own, or we can take melatonin supplements.

 Marijuana Withdrawal and Violence

 There is a strong possibility of irritability, bad moods, and frustration while withdrawing from marijuana use, however, there have been recent studies showing that some states with legalized medical marijuana dispensaries have experienced a reduction on other drug-related deaths.
 Other studies have shown less domestic violence with marijuana use when compared to alcohol and other drug-related instances.